 There are a few circumstances which allow for an extension of appeal application.
-But, there must be a good reason why you were unable to send your application in on time.
-Your legal representative can help you with this matter.
+But, there must a valid reason why you were unable to send your application in on time.
+Your legal representative can help with this issue.

-Note: It is best to discuss your appeal with a legal representative or get legal help before you apply.
+Note: As a rule, it is best to discuss an appeal with a legal representative or get legal help before you apply.

-The Court of Appeal Criminal Division hears your appeal if permission gets granted.
+The Court of Appeal Criminal Division hears your appeal if permission is granted.
 An advance letter informs you where and when the hearing will take place.